Semi-Cosimplicial Hilbert Spaces with Isometric Coface Operators: Spreadability with respect to an inner product

 \subsection{Acknowledgements}

 Conversations with Edwin Beggs at the Isaac Newton Institute Operator Algebras: subfactors and applications programme in 2017 inspired the analysis of the cohomology of SCHs.
 We thank both Edwin and the organisers of the programme.
-We are also grateful to Zac Bufton (PhD student of the first two authors).
+We are also grateful to Zachary Bufton for joint discussions.